-Multiple Job Holders in North Dakota: 1994 to 2008
+Multiple Job Holders in North Dakota: 1994 to 2010

-North Dakota tied with Nebraska for the highest multiple job holding rate in the nation in 2008, with 9.7 percent of employed residents in each state working more than one job.
-Nationally, 5.2 percent of all employees held multiple jobs in 2008, a rate unchanged from 2006 (Table 1).
+North Dakota had the third highest multiple job holding rate in the nation in 2010, with 8.9 percent of employed residents in the state working more than one job.
+This rate is down from 9.8 percent in 2009.
+Nationally, 4.9 percent of all employees held multiple jobs in 2010, which is down slightly from 5.2 in 2009 (Table 1).

 According to the Current Population Survey conducted by the U.S. Census Bureau, the highest multiple job holding rates continue to be found in the Upper Great Plains states.
 In contrast, several states along the nation's southern border report some of the lowest rates (Figure 2).
-The lowest multiple job holding rate in 2008 was recorded in Nevada (3.7 percent).
+The lowest multiple job holding rate in 2010 was recorded in Alabama (3.3 percent).